cphg/compgen/index.md

 ## Final presentation

-The final presentation should integrate two or more computational methods, algorithms, or concepts from computational genomics.
+The final presentation should cover one or more methods in computational genomics, which could be either a method we covered in class, or something that we did not cover that you want to present to the class.
+You should show us an introduction with context for the method, the details of the method, and then some research application.
 The presentations may focus on a particular application in the student's research area.
-Each student will give a 10-15 minute oral presentation during one of the last two class sessions.
+The application could also be a research question in extending the method, if you like.
+Aim for a 10 minute talk, with a couple of minutes for questions.
 Students should think of the final presentation as roughly equivalent to one homework assignment, in terms of expected preparation.

 ## Office hours